MELDProject/meld_graph/docs/prepare_data.md

 In the 'input' folder where your meld data has/is going to be stored, create a folder for each patient with the ID of the subject.
 ### Convert DICOMs to NIfTI
 The input data needs to be in 'NIfTI' format ('.nii.gz').
-If you have DICOMS file you will need to convert them in NIfTI.
+If you have DICOM files you will need to convert them in NIfTI.
 If you already have the data in NIfTI, you can skip this.

 To convert DICOMs to NIfTI, you can use the 'mri_convert' function from FreeSurfer.